 Specialized Medical Equipment and Supplies

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17010 goods and services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope): Sub Catagory 4
+Service Definition (Scope): Sub Catagon A

 Category 4: Sub-Category 4:

-Specialized medical equipment and supplies include: (a) decare, that enable participants to increase their ability to perfappliances that enable the participant to perceive, control, of (c) items necessary for life support or to address physical connecessary to the proper functioning of such items; (d) such available under the state plan that is necessary to address pamedical supplies not available under the state plan.
-Items remedical equipment and supplies furnished under the state plan or remedial benefit to the participant.
-All items shall meet a installation.
-Items available in this service include Nutrition orm activities of daily living; (b) devices, controls, or r communicate with the environment in which they live; onditions along with ancillary supplies and equipment other durable and non-durable medical equipment not articipant functional limitations; and, (e) necessary eimbursed with waiver funds are in addition to any lan and exclude those items that are not of direct medical applicable standards of manufacture, design and

-Providers must fill orders from their own inventory or contr necessary to fill the order.
-Providers must notify participan applicable state law, and repair or replace free of charge SM providers must employ adequate staff to coordinate service authorizations, and respond to complaints and grievances re ts of warranty coverage and honor all warranties under IA-covered items that are under warranty.
-In addition, delivery, package products according to service
+necessary to the proper functioning of such items; (d) such ot available under the state plan that is necessary to address part medical supplies not available under the state plan.
+Items rein medical equipment and supplies furnished under the state plan or remedial benefit to the participant.
+All items shall meet ap installation.
+Items available in this service include Nutritional Providers must fill orders from their own inventory or contract necessary to fill the order.
+Providers must notify participants applicable state law, and repair or replace free of charge SMA providers must employ adequate staff to coordinate service de authorizations, and respond to complaints and grievances reco This service is limited to additional services not otherwise co consistent with waiver objectives of avoiding institutionalizat Specify applicable (if any) limits on the amount, frequency icipant functional limitations; and, (e) necessary mbursed with waiver funds are in addition to any n and exclude those items that are not of direct medical oplicable standards of manufacture, design and l Supplements and Hand Held Shower. ct with other companies for the purchase items of warranty coverage and honor all warranties under A-covered items that are under warranty.
+In addition, elivery, package products according to service eived from participants.

-This service is limited to additional services not otherwise consistent with waiver objectives of avoiding institutionaliz

-Specify applicable (if any) limits on the amount, frequence cy, or duration of this service:
+,

 Nutritional Supplements: up to two cases per month.

+Service Delivery Method (check each that applies):

+Participant-directed as specified in Appendix E

+Provider managed

-Specify whether the service may be provided by (check each that applies):
+Specify whether the service may be provided by (check eac ch that applies):

+Legally Responsible Person

+Relative